kizniche/Mycodo/DOCKER.md

+## k8s notes

+@nargetdev managed to configure a `kompose convert` adaptation to run Mycodo on kubernetes.

+`kompose` does not quite work out of the box because of a difference in how `docker compose` and `k8s` handle volume initialization.. namely `k8s` does not handle volume initialization at all.
+For this reason an `initContainer:` is invoked in `mycododaemon-deployment.yaml`

+To apply the mycodo manifests to a cluster:

+    kubectl apply -f kompose

+My workflow has been to modify docker-compose.yml, and then run `./kompose_output_directory.sh` to regenerate the `kompose` directory.

 # Docker

 This effort is to get Mycodo running in Docker containers with all features working.
 Many parts of the system work, however there are also many that do not.